 How to Allow/Restrict Access by IP Address in NGINX

 Both directives can be configured in the NGINX configuration file based on the distribution.
-In my case, I’m using the latest releases of Ubuntu distribution and Fedora alternatively.
+In my case, I’m using the latest releases of the Ubuntu distribution and Fedora as alternatives.

 $ sudo nano /etc/nginx/nginx.conf

-If you have a separate configuration file or your distribution locates the config in /etc/nginx/sites-enabled/default, then open its configuration with the following command.
+If you have a separate configuration file or your distribution locates the configuration in /etc/nginx/sites-enabled/default

 $ sudo nano /etc/nginx/sites-enabled/default